HippoCampusRobotics/HippoCampusRobotics.github.io/_pages/class_page.md

 <h2>General Information</h2>
 In this class, we explore the exciting field of mobile robotics using the example of underwater robots.
 During the class we will get in touch with the whole robotics pipeline, starting from sensing over perception, to planning and control and actuation.
 An important focus will lie on gaining hands-on robotics experience during the assignments and the group project using real underwater robots in experiment and simulation.
-Therefore, we offer access to our experimental facilities via a remote-labs and in person.
+Therefore, we offer access to our experimental facilities.
 <br>
 <br>
 This shall motivate the students to learn about state-of-the-art robotic tools such as ROS/Gazebo and their usage for simulation and experiments.
 Our class is based on the challenge-based-learning concept, meaning that students explore the application and challenges in mobile robotics on their own as part of guided assignments and a final group project.